 Working with fast-food outlets and manufacturers of highly processed food

-Food companies – manufacturers, retailers, restaurants – sell what the public want, and they also have a huge influence on the public.
+Food companies – manufacturers, retailers, restaurants – sell what the public wants, and they also have a huge influence on the public.
 If the public stops buying meat, the food industry will stop supplying it.
 If the food industry makes it easier/cheaper/more appealing to buy an alternative, then more people will choose the alternative.

 A multi-faceted approach

-We are passionate about working with all stakeholders in the plant-based food food sector and the vegan movement, and we would love to hear from you if you would like to work with us.
+We are passionate about working with all stakeholders in the plant-based food sector and the vegan movement, and we would love to hear from you if you would like to work with us.